kelleyjbrady/NiceODE/readme.md

 6) Once (5) is complete, open this repo with VSCode.

 7) You should be presented with a VSCode popup with the message *Folder contains a Dev Container configuration file.
 Reopen folder to develop in a container ([learn more](https://aka.ms/vscode-remote/docker)).*
-    - **Close the message**, (8) describes a way to build the devcontainer which will work everytime beyond the first build.
+    - **Close the message**, (8) describes a way to build the devcontainer which will work every time beyond the first build.

 8) Open the VSCode command pallette (default: `CTRL+SHIFT+P`) and choose 'Dev Containers: Rebuild and Reopen".